Low complexity among principal fully irreducible elements of Out($F_3$): Introduction

-We also prove the map $\psi$ is \emph{principal} in the sense of \cite{stablestrata}, where it is proved they possess a stability property mimicking that held by pseudo-Anosov mapping classes and used in \cite{randomout} and \cite{hittingmeasureout} to understand a typical outer automorphism and tree in $\partial\os$.
+We also prove that the map $\psi$ is \emph{principal} in the sense of \cite{stablestrata}, where it is also proved that they possess a stability property mimicking that held by pseudo-Anosov mapping classes and used in \cite{randomout} and \cite{hittingmeasureout} to understand a typical outer automorphism and tree in $\partial\os$.
 Their action on Culler--Vogtmann Outer space generally more closely resembles a hyperbolic setting: While all fully irreducible elements act loxodromically, they only have an axis \emph{bundle} rather than a unique axis \cite{hm11}.
 But principal fully irreducible outer automorphisms do have a unique axis, reflecting the uniqueness of the Stallings fold decompositions of their irreducible train track representatives.
 This axis passes through the highest dimensional simplices of Outer space.

-The name is chosen to reflect similarities with the principal pseudo-Anosov mapping classes of a surface, as used for instance by Masur in \cite{m82}.
-Every pseudo-Anosov mapping class has a representative leaving invariant a pair of transverse measured singular minimal foliations, one of which is expanded and the other contracted by the homeomorphism.
-Pseudo-Anosovs act loxodromically on \teich space, and these two foliations provide the endpoints of its axis in the Thurston boundary.
-A pseudo-Anosov is said to be \emph{principal} if these foliations have only 3-pronged singularities.
+The name ``principal'' is chosen to reflect similarities with the principal pseudo-Anosov mapping classes of a surface, as used for example by Masur in \cite{m82}.
+Every pseudo-Anosov mapping class has a representative leaving invariant a pair of transverse measured singular minimal foliations, one of which is expanded and the other of which is contracted by the homeomorphism.
+Pseudo-Anosov mapping classes act loxodromically on \teich space, and the pair of transverse foliations provides the endpoints of its axis in the Thurston boundary.
+A pseudo-Anosov is \emph{principal} if these foliations have only 3-pronged singularities.
 Gadre and Maher \cite{gm16} proved principal pseudo-Anosov mapping classes random-walk generic.
-The ``singularity structure'' of a fully irreducible outer automorphism, namely its ideal Whitehead graph, is similarly controlled by its attracting endpoint, and in the case of a principal element will be a union of the maximal number of triangles.
-As such, principal elements are the subset of those proved generic in \cite{randomout} that possess the stability property of \cite{stablestrata}.
+The ``singularity structure'' of a fully irreducible outer automorphism, namely its ideal Whitehead graph, is similarly controlled by its attracting endpoint, and in the case of a principal element it will be a union of the maximal number of triangles.
+As such, principal elements comprise the subset of those proved generic in \cite{randomout} that possess the stability property of \cite{stablestrata}.